Akbar Khan (general, born 1912): The conspiracy begins

 In sheer frustration, Akbar Khan started discourses with other armed forces officers to form a group to stage a military coup.
 The government also became suspicious of his moves.
-Akbar Khan's wife, Begum Nasim (daughter of the famous Muslim League woman politician Begum Jahanara Shahnawaz), was quite indiscreet in her conversation, criticizing the Government and its policies before all and sundry, as did Akbar Khan himself, to some extent.
+Akbar Khan's wife, Nasim Shahnawaz (daughter of the famous Muslim League woman politician Begum Jahanara Shahnawaz), was quite indiscreet in her conversation, criticizing the Government and its policies before all and sundry, as did Akbar Khan himself, to some extent.
 He thus came under the watch of the intelligence agencies.

 Brigadier Akbar was now due for promotion on the basis of his seniority.
-In December, 1950, he was promoted to Major General and posted as Chief of General Staff in GHQ.
-In his book Friends, Not Masters, General Ayub Khan wrote that he (Ayub) decided to post Akbar in the GHQ so that, firstly Akbar should not have direct command over troops like a Division Commander, and secondly because he could be kept under close watch by General Ayub Khan himself.
+In December, 1950, he was promoted to major general and posted as Chief of General Staff in GHQ.
+In his book Friends, Not Masters, General Ayub Khan wrote that he (Ayub) decided to post Akbar in the GHQ so that, firstly Akbar should not have direct command over troops like a division commander, and secondly because he could be kept under close watch by General Ayub Khan himself.
 Meanwhile, Akbar Khan continued his surreptitious meetings and discussions with various army officers and later with the civilians too.

 The Communist Party connection

 In those days the Communist Party of Pakistan was under tremendous pressure from Liaquat Ali Khan's government.
-It was not being allowed to function openly as a political party.
+It was not allowed to function openly as a political party.
 Arrest warrants had been issued for all the top leaders of the party — all the members of the party's central committee had gone underground.
 Ordinary workers and even sympathizers were often arrested, beaten, sent to the fearful Lahore Fort for interrogation and threatened with dire consequences if they did not break all connections with the CP.
 This was the climate of oppression of the left at that time.

 Akbar Khan's wife Nasim had vast connections with political families and political personalities such as Faiz Ahmed Faiz, who was a committed sympathizer of the party.
 All these political connections brought together the Chief of General Staff and the CP leadership.

 Apparently the general had promised the CP leadership that if he came to power he would stop the continuous governmental assault on the leftists; the CP would be allowed to function as a legitimate political party like any other party and to take part in the elections which General Akbar promised to hold a few months after consolidating his power.
 In return the CP and its affiliated trade unions, kissan (peasant) committees, etc., would welcome the military government.
 The Pakistan Times, one of the leading newspapers of that period, whose editor was Faiz Ahmed Faiz, would lend editorial support to General Akbar's new dispensation.